okdarnoc/EAA-Scrapper/README.md

 ## Key techniques
 1. Submitting multipart/form-data
 2. Dealing with session authentication - the example site uses pre-negotiated values for form requests
-3. Using generators instead of pre-computed list to obtain all possible input
+3. Using generators instead of pre-computed list to obtain all possible input efficiently
 4. Inserting valid records into MongoDB using pipelines

 ## Explanation